-In 2019, the corporate performance measures for our executive officers' bonuses were the Company's EBITDA (weighted 30%), EBITDA percentage (weighted 30%), and free cash flow (weighted 40%).
+In 2020, the corporate performance measures for our executive officers' bonuses were the Company's EBITDA (weighted 30%), EBITDA margin percentage (weighted 30%), and free cash flow (weighted 40%).
 Bonuses for Messrs.
 Zarcone, Laroyia, and Hanley were based entirely on the corporate performance measures.
-For Mr. Quinn, the former head of our European operations, and Mr. Jude, who heads our North American Wholesale operations, 20% of their bonuses were based on these corporate performance measures, and 80% of their bonuses were based on similar measures for their respective business segments.
+For Mr. Franz, the head of our European operations, and Mr. Jude, who heads our North American Wholesale operations, 20% of their bonuses were based on these corporate performance measures, and 80% of their bonuses were based on similar measures for their respective business segments.

-EBITDA percentage is calculated as EBITDA divided by revenue.
+EBITDA is defined as Segment EBITDA as presented in our public filings.
+EBITDA margin percentage is calculated as EBITDA divided by revenue.
 Free cash flow reflects net cash provided by operating activities less purchases of property, plant and equipment.
-The EBITDA and EBITDA percentage performance measures were subject to adjustments for certain items as specified by the Compensation Committee at the time the bonus targets were established.
-Such adjustments for 2019 related to currency exchange rates; atypical environmental and legal losses; and other extraordinary, unusual or infrequently occurring items.
-The adjustments had the net effect of increasing the reported consolidated EBITDA from \$1,328 million to \$1,345 million and increasing the reported consolidated EBITDA percentage from 10.6% to 10.7%.
+All performance measures were subject to adjustments for certain items as specified by the Compensation Committee at the time the bonus targets were established.
+Such adjustments for 2020 related to currency exchange rates; atypical environmental and legal losses; and other extraordinary, unusual or infrequently occurring items.
+The adjustments had the net effect of (i) increasing the reported consolidated EBITDA from \$1,369 million to \$1,393 million, (ii) increasing the reported consolidated EBITDA margin percentage from 11.8% to 12.1% and (iii) increasing the free cash flow from \$1,271 million to \$1,291 million.
+The adjustments did not have an impact on the payout amounts attributable to EBITDA margin percentage and free cash flow as both of the unadjusted measures exceeded the maximum level.